 What are the phases of a customer journey?

+Knowing the customer journey definition is only the beginning; now you must learn the different stages involved.
 A customer journey is made up of phases, which are the distinct stages a customer passes through as they’re guided to take specific actions.
 The phases you include will depend on your business goals.

 Do you want a user to adopt a new app you’ve released?
 Are you looking to get inactive newsletter subscribers to read your emails?
 Is your aim to turn occasional shoppers into regular, loyal customers?
 All these marketing paths require a strategy for getting your customers from point A to point B.